 Stacy is a frequent presenter and author on False Claims Act liability, whistleblower claims, qui tam claims and health care fraud investigations.
 She taught the “Health Care Fraud and Abuse – A Prosecutor’s Perspective” section of the Marquette University Law School’s Health Care Fraud and Abuse course for several years.

-Stacy’s professional memberships include the American Health Lawyers Association, the American Bar Association (Health Law Section), the Health Care Compliance Association, the State Bar of Wisconsin and the Eastern District of Wisconsin Bar Association.
+Stacy’s professional memberships include the American Health Lawyers Association (Member, Fraud and Abuse Practice Group), the American Bar Association (Health Law Section), the State Bar of Wisconsin and the Eastern District of Wisconsin Bar Association.